Canada: Media

-Canada's media is highly autonomous, uncensored, diverse, and very regionalized.
+Canada's media is highly autonomous, diverse, and very regionalized.
 The Broadcasting Act declares "the system should serve to safeguard, enrich, and strengthen the cultural, political, social, and economic fabric of Canada".
 Canada has a well-developed media sector, but its cultural output—particularly in English films, television shows, and magazines—is often overshadowed by imports from the United States.
 As a result, the preservation of a distinctly Canadian culture is supported by federal government programs, laws, and institutions such as the Canadian Broadcasting Corporation (CBC), the National Film Board of Canada (NFB), and the Canadian Radio-television and Telecommunications Commission (CRTC).

 Canadian mass media, both print and digital, and in both official languages, is largely dominated by a "handful of corporations".
 The largest of these corporations is the country's national public broadcaster, the Canadian Broadcasting Corporation, which also plays a significant role in producing domestic cultural content, operating its own radio and TV networks in both English and French.
 In addition to the CBC, some provincial governments offer their own public educational TV broadcast services as well, such as TVOntario and Télé-Québec.

 Non-news media content in Canada, including film and television, is influenced both by local creators as well as by imports from the United States, the United Kingdom, Australia, and France.
 In an effort to reduce the amount of foreign-made media, government interventions in television broadcasting can include both regulation of content and public financing.
 Canadian tax laws limit foreign competition in magazine advertising.